alishdipani/U-net-Pytorch/README.md

 2. **optimizer_checkpoints_unet**: Contains optimizer checkpoints corresponding to the ones in checkpoints_unet.(Quite useful when using momentum based optimizers for discontinuous training)

-3. **runs**: folder created by TensorBoardX.Can be used to view the training and validation loss.
+3. **runs**: folder created by TensorBoardX.
+Can be used to view the training and validation loss.

 ```sh